 What about us, the VPN users who make up a significant segment of the online space?
 Here’s what we discovered:

-The countries with the lowest VPN adoption rate in 2021 so far are Japan, Madagascar, and Japan.
+The countries with the lowest VPN adoption rate in 2021 are Madagascar and Japan.
 (Atlas VPN, VPN Adoption Index 2021)

 57% of those that don’t use a VPN say it’s because they don’t need it for personal reasons.
-(Security.org, 2021) Although, even if you have nothing to hide, it’s worth taking an interest in what happens to your personal data.
+(Security.org, 2021) Even if you have nothing to hide, it’s worth taking an interest in what happens to your personal data.

-Interest in VPNs has remained high throughout 2021 according to Google Trends.
-Countries like Myanmar (100/100) and Turkmenistan (96/100) have especially high search rates.
+Interest in VPNs has remained high in 2022 according to Google Trends.
+Countries like Myanmar (100/100) and Turkmenistan (86/100) have especially high search rates.
 This can be seen in the screenshot below.
-(Google Trends, 2021)
+(Google Trends, 2022)

 Key VPN Insights

 Considering the stats and data above, we’ve listed a number of insights relating to the various findings.